BizEventLog/bizeventlog.github.io/index.md

 to a business process model (think BPMN, ARIS EPC, etc.).

-These events are linked via unique IDs and can be enriched with whatever data makes sense for your busines.
+These events are linked via unique IDs and can be enriched with whatever data makes sense for your business.
 Those can be simple values like a customer status, binary attachments like PDFs, or structured data like JSON , XML, CSV, etc. And of course you can log individual steps like "Customer status retrieved from XYZ = GOLD".